Caribbean Stud Poker Guide: Introduction

 If that sounds like an attractive deal, read on and learn how to play Caribbean Stud so that you can get involved.

 The Three Fundamentals of Playing Caribbean Stud Poker

-Before we get down to the nitty-gritty of how to play Caribbean Stud Poker, there are a few distinctions to make about this particular variant.
+Before we get down to the nitty-gritty of how to play Caribbean Stud, there are a few distinctions that we need to make about this particular variant.
 First, there is no bluffing at all in Caribbean Stud Poker.
 It will become clear in due course why poker’s most famous skill is redundant in this game.

 Play begins with the players betting the table ante before the dealer deals out five cards all face down.
 The dealer will then deal a 5-card hand face down to themselves with one card laying face up and showing.

 At this point, the idea is that players take a look at their hands and decide on whether or not to put down a secondary bet on top of their ante.
 Card hand strengths are the same as in an actual poker game.
 This is usually twice the size of their first wager.
 The other option available is to fold and drop out of the hand altogether.

 As soon as every player has made their move in the Caribbean version of stud poker, the dealer will look at their own hand to determine what happens next.
 To qualify, the dealer must have a hand that contains at least an Ace-King or better.
 This means that the lowest possible qualifying dealer hand would be A, K, 4, 3, 2.

 If the player and the dealer are holding the same valued hands, then the game is a push, which is the same as a tie, and your stake will be returned.

 Alternatively, If the dealer has the better hand, you will lose both the ante bet and your additional bet.
 If the dealer does not qualify and you placed a secondary bet, you will be paid out even money on the ante bet while the additional bet is considered a push and returned.